 - TYPE OF CRUDE OIL (CRUDE SLATE)

-- REFINING CAPABILITIES
+- REFINERY CAPABILITIES

-- MARKET DEMAND
+- MARKET DEMAND FOR PRODUCT

 - VARIANCE BY GEOGRAPHY